Home/Blog Center/Baby

 Massaging your breasts can significantly enhance your pumping experience, offering not only an increased milk supply but also a more comfortable and efficient process.
 Here's how you can effectively massage your breasts while pumping to reap the maximum benefits:

 Step 1.
-Warm Compress before Pumping
+Warm Compress Before Your Breast Massage for Pumping

 Before you start pumping, apply a warm compress to your breasts for a few minutes.
 This can be as simple as a warm, damp towel or a specially designed warm pack for breastfeeding moms.
 The warmth not only comforts but also stimulates blood flow to the breasts, making the tissues more supple and responsive to pumping.